 You must register to my TWEN site before the second meeting of class.
-You will be submitting your graded assignments via TWEN and turning in a hard copy, so you must be registered for the TWEN site.

-Also, it is your responsibility to check your JMLS email account daily.
-It is also your responsibility to maintain that account (or any other account at which you receive emails related to JMLS) in a manner that allows all communications to make their way to your inbox.
+Also, it is your responsibility to check your AJMLS email account daily.
+It is also your responsibility to maintain that account (or any other account at which you receive emails related to AJMLS) in a manner that allows all communications to make their way to your inbox.
 I will not make any allowances for students who have not checked their email accounts or who have failed to maintain them appropriately.